Victoria Matlock: Early life

 Victoria Matlock was born on February 3, 1978, in Salt Lake City, Utah.
 She was drawn to the stage from a young age.
 Victoria was a creative person from early on, being involved with such things as singing, acting, dancing, painting and purse making.
 Victoria's first performance was in The Ugly Duckling as the title character, at the age of four.
 From there she performed at the Junior Shakespeare Company and in the University of Utah's Theatre for Youth program.
-At the age of 13 her father took her to see The Phantom of the Opera in New York City, which inspired her to pursuee a career in musical theatre.
+At the age of 13 her father took her to see The Phantom of the Opera in New York City, which inspired her to pursue a career in musical theatre.
 Matlock attended the University of Northern Colorado, where she appeared in The Man Who Came to Dinner (Lorraine), The Taming of the Shrew (Kate), Always Patsy Cline (Patsy Cline), and Evita (Eva Perón).
 After obtaining her degree Victoria moved to New York City.